How to Move Forward? Stop.

 But your full creative potential will be blocked until you pause long enough for fresh creative energy to refuel you.

-So what do I mean by really resting and letting things go for awhile?
+So, what do I mean by really resting and letting things go for a while?
 I don’t mean “vacationing,” particularly not the kind of snorkeling amongst barracudas/trekking up mountains/zip-lining through jungles/marathon-related vacations uber-achievers tend to have.

 I mean spending at least a couple of weeks (yes, WEEKS) doing the bare minimum that you need to do to keep your life going, and allowing your physiological, psychological, and emotional stress levels to return to baseline.

-- Spending as much time engaged in non-productive activity as possible (i.e., “Playing”)
+- Spending as much time engaged in non-productive activity as possible (i.e., “Playing”),

-- Being with people you like
+- Being with people you like,

-- Giving yourself permission to spontaneously do whatever you feel like, in the moment
+- Giving yourself permission to spontaneously do whatever you feel like, in the moment,

 - Doing as little work as you possibly can get away with and still meet your responsibilities and not create consequences.